aeternity/protocol/epoch/api/channels_api_usage.md

 participants can track its progress on the chain: entering the mempool, block inclusion and a number of confirmations.

-After the `minimum_depth` block confirmations each participants is informed for the deposit progress on chain by one's own node:
+After the `minimum_depth` block confirmations each participant is informed for the deposit progress on-chain by one's own node:
 ```
 {'action': 'info',
  'payload': {'event': 'own_deposit_locked'}